 Will there be a difference in gloss and durability when applying finish coatings with a high-speed buffer instead of a roller or mop?

-I have heard that the VOC regulations are changing in 2006.
+I have heard that the VOC regulations are changing.
 How will this affect the use of solvent-based sealers in the United States?

 Return to Concrete Sealer Q&As